globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/Guidelines_for_TAs.md

 Pedagogy
 --------

-There are 5 teaching and evaluation components in this course - lectures, precepts, field trips, and problem sets.
-The instructor is in charge of coordinating with the others to make sure the content is as cohesive as feasible.
+There are 4 teaching and evaluation components in this course - lectures, precepts, field trips, and problem sets.
+The instructor is in charge of coordinating with others to make sure the content is as cohesive as feasible.
 This course is a smorgasbord of topics so this a challenging task.
 All staff are expected to coordinate with each other and discuss details with the instructor so that all components work together and topics are tackled in a logical fashion.